clblamires/ninesjournal/_posts/2020-02-21-leaving-the-ranks.md

 It was the voice of Valtare.
 She explained that Murdoch’s time in this world was at an end and she would receive him soon.
 But Red would soon make a pact with her and Valtare would become his patron.
 The world needed him and his light, she explained, and she needed him to perform a great task that would very possibly save all of the realms.
 In Missuk, the mysterious country to the far north, a temple holds the hearts of ten of the Eleven.
 Valtare’s heart is not among them, and she must have it join the others.
 But Missuk has a strange spell cast over it.
 Anyone with any magical ability finds themselves lost in the land, dumbfounded by a spell of repulsion.

 Valtare then made a pact with Red as her tiger-like form filled the entire room.
-She would grant him power and magic of his own if he worked to help people, fight evil, and find a way to enter Missuk wto return her heart to the temple with the rest of the Eleven.
+She would grant him power and magic of his own if he worked to help people, fight evil, and find a way to enter Missuk to return her heart to the temple with the rest of the Eleven.
 Red accepted the pact, and the world returned to light around him.
 The white cat, small and docile again, sat upon Murdoch’s chest.
 Murdoch gave one final breath and he and his cat, his Valtare, faded away into nothingness.

 Red turned and saw that the bag with the Heart of Valtare was missing.
 Alarmed, he began searching the cabin until the attendant's figure blocked the light in the doorway.
 He told Red that his name was Greigon, a demigod in Valtare’s service.
 Greigon explained that the Heart was safe with him at the moment, but he would return it to this realm with Red occasionally as it needed to exist in both realms as often as possible.